 On January 18, 2016, the Board of Directors of the Company (the "Board") conditionally approved the investment advisory agreement with Princeton Advisory Group, Inc., a New Jersey corporation ("Princeton Advisory Group" or the "Former Investment Advisor") (the "PAG Investment Advisory Agreement"), subject to the approval of the Company's stockholders at the 2016 Annual Meeting of Stockholders.
 At the 2016 Annual Meeting of Stockholders held on June 9, 2016, the Company's stockholders approved the PAG Investment Advisory Agreement, effective June 9, 2016.
 On June 27, 2017, the Board approved an annual renewal of the PAG Investment Advisory Agreement in accordance with the terms of the Investment Company Act of 1940 (the "1940 Act") and the PAG Investment Advisory Agreement.
-Since June 9, 2016 and through the date covered by this Annual Report on Form 10-K, Princeton Advisory Group acted as the Company's investment advisor pursuant to the terms of the PAG Investment Advisory Agreement (although, as stated herein, Princeton Advisory Group was originally notified of the Company's intent to terminate the Investment Advisory Agreement on September 27, 2017, as further described herein).
+From June 9, 2016 until its termination as of December 31, 2017, Princeton Advisory Group acted as the Company's investment advisor pursuant to the terms of the PAG Investment Advisory Agreement (although, as stated herein, Princeton Advisory Group was originally notified of the Company's intent to terminate the Investment Advisory Agreement on September 27, 2017, as further described herein).